intuition-dev/INTUITION/_doc/docs/index.md

 mbake is a modern CLI static app generation tool.
 Apps and site you generate with mbake are extreme serverless, allow user authentication and work with JSON and database APIs for dynamic databinding.
 You can use it for simple blogs or sites to the most complex web and mobile app projects.

+If you don't have time, se tl;dr at the bottom of this page.

 mbake compares to grunt/gulp and other static generators; but it does a lot more with a lot less work.

 mbake is part of the Metabake&trade; approach but can be used by itself.